torvalds/linux/Documentation/dev-tools/kcov.rst

 kcov exposes kernel code coverage information in a form suitable for coverage- guided fuzzing (randomized testing).
-Coverage data of a running kernel is exported via the "kcov" debugfs file.
+Coverage data of a running kernel is exported via the "kcov" defs file.
 Coverage collection is enabled on a task basis, and thus it can capture precise coverage of a single system call.

 Note that kcov does not aim to collect as much coverage as possible.
 It aims